La1nG/Rshiny-Price-and-Volatility-Time-Series-Forecast-App/README.md

 Working on:
-- Debugging Stock Price Forecast- stack trace error
+- Debugging Stock Price Forecast
+- Deep Learning and Neural Net integration into Price and Risk forecasting
 - DCC with 2+ Assests